-THINK!
-Imagine you are going to Sighisoara this summer.
-Tell your partner what you are planning to do there.
+your partner what you are planning to do there.

 This summer, I'm going to Sighisoara.
-While I'm there, I'm going to visit
+While I'm there, I'm going to visit ....

-O $\widehat{\Omega}$ Listen to Louis talking about a small village in France and complete the table.
+$\bigcirc$ $\bigcirc$ Listen to Louis talking about a small village in France and complete the table.
 Write in your notebook.

-Name Colmar Location in Alsace, France, 1) km from Strasbourg Getting there/around ing there/around by train, 2) or car Places to visit to visit Little Venice, beautiful landmarks, 3) , library Eating out t most restaurants serve 4) Alsatian food Shopping clothes and 5) , souvenirs Accommodation all types of accommodation to suit your 6)
+Name Colmar Location in Alsace, France, 1) km from Strasbourg Getting there/around ere/around by train, 2) or car Places to visit ces to visit Little Venice, beautiful landmarks, 3) , library Eating out g out most restaurants serve 4) Alsatian food Shopping pping clothes and 5), souvenirs Accommodation ccommodation all types of accommodation to suit your 6)